usnistgov/ccu_validation_scoring/README.md

  **Optional Arguments**

- * `-xR`: character gap for the text reference instances merging
+ * `-xR`: gap (in characters) for the text reference instances merging

- * `-aR`: second gap for the time reference instances merging
+ * `-aR`: gap (in seconds) for the audio/video reference instances merging

- * `-vR`: define how to handle the adhere/violate labels for the reference norm instances merging. class is to use the class label only (ignoring status) to merge and class-status is to use the class and status label to merge
+ * `-vR`: define how to handle the adhere/violate labels for the reference norm instances merging. "class" is to use the class label only (ignoring status) to merge and "class-status" is to use the class and status label to merge

- * `-f`: change reference annotation to noann when there are the same annotations but different status
+ * `-f`: change reference annotation to "noann" when there are the same annotations but different status

 ```bash
 # an example of statistics computing